Epsilon Sigma Chapter

 The University began as Buchtel College in 1870.
 It became a municipal university in 1913 and a state university in 1967.
 Akron's fraternity system originated in 1873.

 An interest group was organized with Fraternity staff assistance of Jeremy Rodgers, Murray State '99, and Mike Post, UNC - Charlotte '01, in Spring 2004.
 The group held a number of vision and goal setting developmental meetings.
 With assistance from Greg Ghirardi, Ohio State '98, they organized and elected officers.
 The group planted and maintained a flower bed in the city and were the opening act in the school's Spring Songfest.
 By the end of the Spring 2004 school year there were eleven members of the group.
 In Fall 2004, emphasis was placed on recruitment and program development.
 Membership grew to 25 and the group fielded intramural teams and held socials with other Greek organizations on the campus.
-On December 6, 2004, the group became an Alpha Sigma Phi colony in ceremonies on the campus.
+On December 6, 2004, the group became an Alpha Sigma Phi provisional chapter in ceremonies on the campus.

 Epsilon Sigma Chapter was chartered on February 3, 2007.
 Greg Ghirardi, Ohio State '98, served as Grand Chapter Advisor throughout the chapter's development.
 Undergraduates from Zeta, Beta Rho, Delta Beta, Gamma Zeta, and Epsilon Theta assisted with the initiations.
 Interest group members from Alpha Mu attended.
 Fraternity staff member Dan Duncan, Ohio State '00 and Jimmy Byers, Murray State '03, were speakers at the installation.
 Grand Councilor Jonathan Burns, Member-at-Large '84, was the installing officer.